 - 1-a.
 Put the throttle in neutral, and make sure the forward/reverse switches are open. - 1-b.
-Turn on the controller and plug in the 1311 programmer.
+Turn on the controller and plug in a programming device.
 The programmer should power up with an initial display, and the status LED should light steadily.
 If neither happens, check for continuity in the keyswitch circuit and controller ground.